 The Heartwired to Love the Ocean Messaging Guide was released last year, and is the result of a multi-year collaboration to improve communications around ocean issues.
 The Guide is aimed at conservation advocates and activists, but contains valuable ideas and methods for scientists too.
 COMPASS staff served on the Ocean Messaging Project Advisory Group that helped develop the Guide, and we’re eager to help share this resource.

-We're teaming up with Dr. John Whaley, a Senior Research Director at Goodwin Simon Strategic Research, to offer two free virtual workshops for ocean scientists.
-The 90-minute workshops will provide an overview of the Message Box and Heartwired to Love the Ocean Messaging Guide, and how these two approaches can be used together to increase the effectiveness of your ocean science communication efforts.
-We hope you'll join us.
+We teamed up with a Senior Research Director at Goodwin Simon Strategic Research, to offer two free virtual workshops for ocean scientists.
+The 90-minute workshops provided an overview of the Message Box and Heartwired to Love the Ocean Messaging Guide, and how these two approaches can be used together to increase the effectiveness of your ocean science communication efforts.

 John was one of the leaders on this project, and kindly answered some further questions about how the Heartwired to Love the Ocean Messaging Guide came to be.

 We started with a lot of stakeholder interviews about the current state of communications in the ocean conservation movement.
 It quickly became clear that a lot of people had insight into the what and the why of things being communicated, though everyone also seemed to know that communications weren’t as effective as they could be.
 But when you’re in the middle of doing them, it’s hard to stop and think about approaching them from a different perspective.